apg-github/calcs/README.md

 There is simple calculation app, which will grow in other types of calculation.

 Firstly, there is BMI calculator.
-To be continued as a node.js practise examples.
+To be continued as a node.js practice examples.